thebashpotato/MattDev_NvimConfig/README.md

-# MattDev_NvimConfig - One Neovim config to rule them all
+# One Neovim config to rule them all

+> Note: My configurations are heavily inspired by Fisa Dev's nvim configs,
+> over a year and a half, my config has came into its own.
+Much thanks to Fisa
+> and all the contributors to his repo

 ## :rocket: Features